 According to both the Department of Education and the National Association of College Admissions Counselors, nearly 60% of college students will start and end their college careers at different schools.
 That is a lot of transfer students.
 If your student is one of these transfer students, he may need your support more than ever.

 The college transfer process may not be easy.
-It takes time and energy, requires adjustments, requires understanding of the transfer process and may require extra time from your student to complete her degree.
-Your student will be most successful if she knows herself well, understands her strengths, challenges and passions, and evaluates her reasons for the transfer.
-According to the 2009 National Survey of Student Engagement, transfer students may be less ”engaged” in high impact activities such as study abroad, internships, research, or capstone experiences, so your student may need you to remind her to seek out these opportunities.
+It takes time and energy, requires adjustments, requires understanding of the transfer process and may require extra time from your student to complete their degree.
+Your student will be most successful if they knows themselves well, understands their strengths, challenges and passions, and evaluates their reasons for the transfer.
+According to the 2009 National Survey of Student Engagement, transfer students may be less ”engaged” in high impact activities such as study abroad, internships, research, or capstone experiences, so your student may need you to remind them to seek out these opportunities.